Deadline: May 10

 Laws exist to keep us safe and protect our rights.
 Those in the criminal justice field work to make society a better place by ensuring these laws are upheld and that we are protected.
-The OU Extended Campus Bachelor of Science in Criminal Justice arms current and future public servants with the skills and knowledge necessary to face the evolving, real-world issues in the law enforcement field.
+The OU Extended Campus Bachelor of Science - Criminal Justice arms current and future public servants with the skills and knowledge necessary to face the evolving, real-world issues in the law enforcement field.

 The Minor in Criminal Justice is a 15-hour program that can be completed 100% online.
 You’ll take four core courses – Police and Policing, American Judicial Processes, the American Correctional System and Theories of Criminal Behavior – and one criminal justice elective of your choice.
 Visit with your advisor if you think this program is for you.

-The Bachelor of Science in Criminal Justice is a fast-paced, accelerated program designed to accommodate working adults.
+The Bachelor of Science - Criminal Justice is a fast-paced, accelerated program designed to accommodate working adults.
 When you are admitted into the program, you will be assigned an advisor who creates an individualized graduation plan.
 This plan will help organize and identify the courses you need for your degree.

 Once you’re admitted to the program, you can choose from four concentration areas—Homeland Security, Restorative Justice, Administrative Leadership, and Investigations and Intelligence Analysis—that will allow you to specialize the focus of your studies.